Is the coronavirus spreading silently among kids? Testing limits make it hard to tell.

 Outbreaks in K-12 schools may not garner as many national headlines, as reporting varies by state.
 Led by teachers, one national effort to track infections in schools has counted more than 11,700 cases in 3,122 schools, according to the National Education Association’s dashboard of infections publicly reported since mid-July.

 Screening strategies suggested by Duke University’s Margolis Center for Health Policy in a report released Sept.
-9 recommend testing all students and teachers in schools every two weeks if cases go above one per 100,000 people in the area.
+9 recommend testing all students and teachers in schools every two weeks if cases exceed one per 100,000 people in the area.

 But the nation’s capacity for testing may not be able to handle that, especially amid a surge in infections.